 • Utilize data analytics for practice management and quality assurance

-• Increase diagnostic speed and accuracy in fields such as radiology, ophthalmology, and cardiology
+• Increase diagnostic speed and accuracy in fields such as radiology, ophthalmology, dermatology, pathology, psychiatry, neurology, and cardiology

 Future Directions & Policy